 It is a good idea to pay for traffic tickets.
 The fees for your NJ TRAFFIC tickets would increase after two years.

 Yes.
-The paying of the traffic tickets may be made easy by the easy payment methods and the different ways you get to make your payments.
+The payment of the traffic tickets may be made easy by the easy payment methods and the different ways you get to make your payments.
 Paying for traffic tickets is one of the best ways to avoid being ticketed by the police and having to pay an expensive fine.
-Paying your traffic tickets and paying the relevant fines is much better than just paying the ticket.
+Paying your traffic tickets and the relevant fines is much better than just paying the ticket.

 Pay Traffic Tickets with Plea